OneMoreSummer/academic-kickstart/content/post/rise-of-the-underdog-or-fall-of-the-top-dog-a-study-of-canadian-ice-hockey-stats-from-gibbs-et-al-2012/index.md

 Difference -10, +6, +6, -2

 Q1 produces far fewer (-30%) Olympic players than the source population would suggest.
 But surprisingly Q4 produces less than expected too, in fact more than 10% less than its original population.
 Both Q2 and Q3 perform better with +20% and +27% respectively.
 Perhaps this is more of a Goldilocks Effect?

 **What else is happening in this data?**

 RAEs don’t disappear overnight from junior to senior transition.
 Instead they continue to decline.
-We can see this in these Canadian ice hockey data.
-Splitting the source NHL population into tertiles.
+We can see this in these Canadian ice hockey data by splitting the source NHL population into tertiles by age.

 Rookie (age 18-22) Q1 **28**, Q2 **34**, Q3 **21**, Q4 **17**.